agsb/6502.toy/README.md

 ## Hardware

 Use wire wrap.

 Test NMOS-6502, CMOS-65C02,

 The memory map will be as in Apple II, $0000-$BFFF 48k RAM, $C000-$CFFF 4k Devices, $D000-$FFFF 12k ROM.

-The board will have one 6551 ACIA and one 6522 VIA inside, with expansion of more 5 devices.
+The board will have one 6551 ACIA and two 6522 VIA inside, with expansion of more 4 devices.

-The devices are mapped using a 3:8 74HC138 decoder, as $0 reserved, $1 ACIA, $2 VIA, onboard and $3 to $7 at expansion.
+The devices are mapped using a 3:8 74HC138 decoder, as $0 reserved, $1 ACIA, $2 VIA, $3 VIA, onboard and $4 to $7 at expansion.

+A clock board by crystal of 1.8432 for VIAs and by 74HC74 of 0.9612 for CPU, with a Real Timer Click as NMI with 10ms delay using a VIA T1 timer.

 No video or keyboard, using terminal at USART 19200 8N1, RS-232, vt-100.